springernature/shunter/docs/usage/modules.md

 Shunter can pull in common resources, filters, helpers and templates from one or more declared npm modules.
 These modules are loaded in as dependencies via `package.json` and the application is made aware of them by configuration options set in `config/local.json`.

-Code loaded in through modules can be overridden by your application by having a file of the same name in your application.
+These dependencies can be overridden if there are files of the same name in your application.

 - [Set-up Steps](#set-up-steps)
 - [Config](#config)